kuznetckiy/geoscan_401_eng/planner.rst

 The program saves the list of added devices.

-Just run **MdmDisp** and make sure that the connection is successful on next time.
+Run **MdmDisp** and make sure that the connection is successful on next time.

 You can reconnect the RCL modem by clicking **Reconnect** in context menu, if UAV is not detected.